department-of-veterans-affairs/vets-api-clients/README.md

 # vets-api-clients

-Welcome to the public-facing repository for **VA Lighthouse APIs**.
+Welcome to the public-facing repository for **Department of Veterans Affairs (VA) Lighthouse APIs**.
 For the most up-to-date API documentation, please visit [developer.va.gov/explore](https://developer.va.gov/explore).

 If you would like to improve or suggest **edits to API documentation** for the VA APIs, please visit [this repo](https://github.com/department-of-veterans-affairs/developer-portal/tree/master/src/content/apiDocs).